-On Thursday, February 27, 2020, at a surface of an underground coal mine a 50-year-old a contract mechanic of a trucking company employee died while helping to position a low-boy trailer.
-The victim was standing in front of the trailer wheels to assist the driver.
+On Thursday, February 27, 2020, at a surface of an underground coal mine a 50-year-old contract mechanic with 20 years mining experience died while helping the truck driver to position a trailer.
+The victim was standing in front of the trailer wheels.
 The truck driver moved the truck forward causing the wheels of the trailer to strike the victim.
 The victim died later that day from these injuries.

-Cited Regulation: 77.1607(g).
+Cited Regulation: 77.1607(g)